The Garden Club of America

 Deadline: March 15 and October 15

-The WSSAG program is available to students who plan on working in specific career/occupational
+students who plan on working in specific career/occupational programs upon graduation.

-programs upon graduation.
-Eligible fields include: child care, human services, teaching,
+Eligible fields include: child care, human services, teaching, nursing, physical and

 Landscape Architecture Foundation (LAF) Undergraduate Scholarships

 LAF scholarships are intended to reward exceptional student performance and assist

 students with unmet financial need.
 In addition to financial resources, LAF promotes